MahmoudHegazi/NoCode-Editor/README.md

 4. to style your header or pargraph create header
 5. then copy the text into edite text and start edite.

+## notes (Read It)

+* Run 1 change heading style.
+* Run 2 change P style.
+* if you need to style the elements then you have to add the text before click run1 or run2.

 # app Image
 <img src="noCode.JPG" alt="noCode Editor">